Why understanding your break-even point can help you save more money.

 When you prepare for more profits, you’ll need to shift your goals.
 If you aim to break even, that’s probably what you’re going to achieve.
 In order to break that mindset and push further, you need to focus your vision on something greater.

-Meditate on your financial goals similar to a fitness goal.
-If you decide to lose weight, are you going to aim to lose 10 kilos or to run a marathon?
+Meditate on your financial objectives similar to a fitness goal.
+If you decide to lose weight, are you going to aim to lose 10kg or to run a marathon?

-Shedding 10 kilos would be a fortunate result of training and competing in a marathon.
+Shedding ten kilos would be a fortunate result of training and competing in a marathon.
 If you have a narrow view, your most likely outcome would be breaking even at the target.

 Similarly, businesses and households often set goals.
 Recovering from debt is an average goal, but a better goal would be to improve the numbers in your savings account.
 Shoot for the top and achieve new milestones.

 Don’t get comfy